LDI: Localized Data Imputation for Text-Rich Tables: Performance Analysis

+\paragraph{Tuple Selection.} For each incomplete tuple, LDI computes similarity scores against the $c$ complete tuples using GST-based longest common substrings over the $a_s$ selected attributes and then selects the top-$k$ diverse examples.
+This results in a cost of $\mathcal{O}(a_s \cdot c \cdot \ell + c \log c)$ time per incomplete tuple.

-LDI makes one LLM call per missing value, resulting in a total number of calls equal to the number of missing entries.
-Each prompt includes a short fixed-length context, $k$ examples, and a query (see Figure~\ref{fig:main}).
-Both the query and examples in LDI are restricted to $a_s$ selected attributes.
-Assuming the context contains $\lambda$ tokens and each attribute value has an average of $\tau$ tokens, the total token usage per prompt is approximately:
+\paragraph{LLM-based Imputation.} LDI makes one LLM call per missing value.
+Each prompt contains a short fixed-length context, $k$ examples, and a query over $a_s$ attributes (see Figure~\ref{fig:main}).
+The token cost per prompt is $\lambda + k \cdot a_s \cdot \tau$, where $\lambda$ is the context length and $\tau$ is the average token length per attribute.